Find out about a Consultation with Jonathan Clogstoun-Willmott, one of Scotland’s most experienced practitioners!

-After completing a registration form which gives me your name, address and so on, I shall ask you to tell me all about your reasons for coming, the nature of the pain or problem(s) you have, its background and the background of your health.
+After completing registration which gives me your name, address and so on, I shall ask you to tell me all about your reasons for coming, the nature of the pain or problem(s) you have, its background and the background of your health.

 As you talk I am deciding what sort of energy you have, because if I can gauge this I can work out how to treat you more effectively.